What to expect

 Common issues and solutions

-Aside from the cases noted above, most formatting issues can be alleviated by slightly moving around text or figures.
+Aside from the cases noted above, most formatting issues can be alleviated by slightly moving around text or figures, or inserting a page break.
 The examples below showcase some common issues and solutions.

 If you run into a problem that seems like a bug, or need assistance with a particularly tough formatting issue, please email Zoe Wingate, Allison Nederveld, and Tiffany Finstuen and someone will respond ASAP.